 While it is true that car insurance premiums are generally higher for younger drivers, premiums don’t necessarily drop as you get older.
-Just as insurers take into account statistics on reckless behaviour for drivers under 25, they also look at data and research on slower reaction times and health problems that may affect performance for drivers over 60.
+Just as insurance providers take into account statistics on reckless behaviour for drivers under 25, they also look at data and research on slower reaction times and health problems that may affect performance for drivers over 60.

 As a cheap alternative to pricey taxi fares, ridesharing services like Uber, Ola or Lyft have quickly risen to popularity among Aussie commuters.But this particular segment of the sharing economy has also become one of the favourite ways for Aussie drivers to earn a little extra cash.
 With services making it a relatively simple and straightforward process to sign up, everyday motorists are now increasingly using their own car as a means to make money.

 For a lot of us, driving is a part of everyday life and is as simple as breathing.
 And aside from the anxiety people can get when asked to reverse park, driving can be quite enjoyable and therapeutic.
 However, silly – and avoidable – mistakes happen everyday to even the most responsible drivers.
 So before you next get into your car, here are seven things that can void your car insurance.